-FORMAL ARGUMENTS FOR THE EXISTENCE OF GOD

-- 1. The Qur'ānic description of the creation of the universe is in harmony with the Big Bang Theory. - 2.
+Sir Fred Hoyle, a renowned mathematician, remarks in his book that the chance that higher life forms might have emerged by "chance" is comparable with the chance that a tornado sweeping through a junk-yard might assemble a Boeing 747 from the materials therein.
+MY NOTES 10.1 FORMAL ARGUMENTS FOR THE EXISTENCE OF GOD KEY POINTS 1.
+The Qur'ānic description of the creation of the universe is in harmony with the Big Bang Theory.
+0 2.
 There are many ways of presenting the Cosmological Argument for the existence of God.
-Two famous ways of presenting this argument are: a) from an uncaused cause, and b) from possibility and necessity. - 3.
-The argument from an uncaused cause: a) everything has a cause; b) every cause itself has a cause; c) but you cannot have an infinite number of causes; d) therefore, there must be an uncaused cause which causes everything to happen without being itself caused by anything; e) such an uncaused cause is what people understand as God. - The argument from possibility and necessity: a) individual things come into existence and then cease to exit; b) therefore, at one time none of them were in existence; c) But, something comes into existence only as a result of something else exists; that already d) Therefore, there must a being whose existence in necessary - that is God.

-will still be called tea.
+Two famous ways of presenting this argument are: a) from an uncaused cause, and b) from possibility and necessity.
+3. The argument from an uncaused cause: a) everything has a cause; b) every cause itself has a cause; c) but you cannot have an infinite number of causes; d) therefore, there must be an uncaused cause which causes everything to happen without being itself caused by anything; e) such an uncaused cause is what people understand as God.
+4. The argument from possibility and necessity: a) individual things come into existence and then cease to exit; b) therefore, at one time none of them were in existence; c) But, something comes into existence only as a result of something else exists; that already d) Therefore, there must a being whose existence in necessary - that is God. will still be called tea.
 Bitter tea is still just as much tea as sweetened tea.

-The same cannot be said of sugar.
-Sugar minus its sweetness is not sugar.
-This is because sweetness is a necessary attribute of sugar and hence the two cannot be separated, while sweetness is not a necessary attribute of tea.
+The same cannot be said of minus its sugar.
+Sugar sweetness is not sugar.
+This is because sweetness is а necessary attribute of sugar and hence the two cannot be separated, while sweetness is not a necessary attribute of tea.
 The sweetness of tea, is dependent upon sugar being added to the tea.